bins0000/Cuisine-Predictor/README.md

 - So, I chose to use SVM as a classifier instead, because it actually runs faster with high iterations and it has higher accuracy.
 #### Data size in finding similarities with cosine similarity
 - The data size for finding similarity is limited to about 5,000 elements.
 More than that would cause the virtual machine to die.
+#### Closest Cuisines
+- When inspecting the IDs of the closest cuisines, sometimes the first closest cuisine is not the same type of cuisine predicted using the classifier.
+This is because the closest cuisines are found by cosine similarity which is independent from the classifier.

 # Test
 ```